 What Can I Do to Improve My Chances of Retiring Comfortably?

-What is the Difference Between a Traditional IRA and a Roth IRA?
+What's the Difference Between a Traditional IRA and a Roth IRA?

 The main difference between a Traditional and a Roth IRA is how they are taxed.
 With a Traditional IRA, contributions may be tax deductible, but you pay taxes on those contributions and earnings when you withdraw the money in retirement.
 With a Roth IRA, contributions are not tax deductible, but withdrawals are not taxable if certain conditions are met.

-What are the Tax Penalties for Early Withdrawal from an IRA?
+What Are the Tax Penalties for Early Withdrawal From an IRA?

 What is the Annual Deadline for Contributing to My Traditional or Roth IRA?

 You can make annual contributions to a traditional or Roth IRA from January 1 through the tax-filing deadline (excluding extensions) for the contribution year, generally April 15.
-For example, year 2015 contributions can be made from January 1, 2015 through April 15, 2016.

 What's the Difference Between a Transfer and a Rollover?

 A transfer is a movement of funds between like-type plans (IRA to IRA, SEP to SEP, Roth to Roth).
 A rollover is generally a movement of funds from one type of plan, like a 401(k), to another type of plan (e.g., IRA).

 State Farm® is making changes to how it offers most investment products.